openfaas/faas/pro/EULA.md

 End User License Agreement (EULA)

 1. Licensed software.
-OpenFaaS PRO is licensed as commercial software and must not be used without a valid license key from OpenFaaS Ltd.
+OpenFaaS Pro is licensed as commercial software and must not be used without a valid license key from OpenFaaS Ltd.

 1.1 OpenFaaS Ltd. ("Supplier") is a registered company in England & Wales with number: 11076587, registered address: Peterborough UK.